OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-090.md

 ## Psalm 90:2

-> Before the mountains were born
+> Before the mountains came into being
-> Or You gave birth to the earth and the world,
+> Or You formed the earth and the world,
-> Even from everlasting to everlasting, You are God.
+> Even from eternity to eternity, You are God.

 ---

 ## Psalm 90:3

-> You turn mortals back into dust
+> You return mortals to dust
-> And say, “Return, you sons of mankind.”
+> And declare, “Return, you children of humanity.”

 ## Psalm 90:4

 > For a thousand years in Your sight
-> Are like yesterday when it passes by,
+> Are like a day that has just gone by,
 > Or like a watch in the night.

 ## Psalm 90:5

-> You have swept them away like a flood, they fall asleep;
+> You carry them away like a flood, they fall asleep;
-> In the morning they are like grass that sprouts anew.
+> In the morning they are like grass that renews itself.

 ## Psalm 90:6

-> In the morning it flourishes and sprouts anew;
+> In the morning it flourishes and grows anew;
-> Toward evening it wilts and withers away.
+> By evening it fades and withers away.

 ---

 ## Psalm 90:7

 > For we have been consumed by Your anger,
-> And we have been terrified by Your wrath.
+> And we have been dismayed by Your wrath.

 ## Psalm 90:8

-> You have placed our guilty deeds before You,
+> You have placed our wrongdoings before You,
 > Our hidden sins in the light of Your presence.

 ## Psalm 90:9

-> For all our days have dwindled away in Your fury;
+> For all our days have passed away under Your fury;
-> We have finished our years like a sigh.
+> We have ended our years with a sigh.

 ## Psalm 90:10